wazuh/wazuh-documentation/source/docker/faq-wazuh-container.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Check out the Frequently Asked Questions (FAQ) section on installing and configuring the Wazuh deployment on Docker.
+  :description: If you are installing and configuring the Wazuh deployment on Docker, you need to check out this Frequently Asked Questions (FAQ) section.

 .. _wazuh-container_faq: